romiteld/portfolio/memory-bank/progress.md

 ## Known Issues

 ### Chess AI RL Demo
+- **3D Visualization**: Currently using simple geometric shapes instead of detailed 3D models
+- **3D Interaction**: 3D view works as spectator mode only, not for gameplay interaction
+- **3D Performance**: May need optimization for lower-end devices
 - **Game End Detection**: Currently no clear indication of checkmate, stalemate, or draw conditions
 - **Missing Game Controls**: No New Game, Resign, Draw, Undo/Redo buttons
 - **Limited Visual Feedback**: No highlighting for selected pieces, legal moves, or kings in check